Juliette Gordon Low: Hobbies

-As a girl, she spent more time on art and poetry than on school work.
-In addition to writing and performing plays, she started a newspaper with her cousins, called The Malbone Bouquet, which featured some of her early poetry.
+As a child, Gordon spent more time on art and poetry than on school work.
+In addition to writing and performing plays, she started a newspaper, the Malbone Bouquet, with her cousins which featured some of her early poetry.
 She also formed The Helpful Hands Club with her cousins, with the goal of helping others.
 The members learned to sew and tried to make clothes for the children of Italian immigrants.
 She was dubbed "Crazy Daisy" by her family and friends, due to her eccentricities.
-As her cousin Caroline described her, "While you never knew what she would do next, she always did what she made up her mind to do."
+As her cousin Caroline described her: "While you never knew what she would do next, she always did what she made up her mind to do."

 Education

-Juliette's parents raised her with traditional Southern values, emphasizing the importance of duty, obedience, loyalty, and respect.
+Gordon's parents raised her with traditional Southern values, emphasizing the importance of duty, obedience, loyalty, and respect.
 By the age of 12, she had begun boarding school, attending several different ones during her teen years, including Miss Emmett's School in New Jersey, the Virginia Female Institute, the Edgehill School, and Mesdemoiselles Charbonniers, a French finishing school in New York.
 While studying at Edgehill, she joined the secret group Theta Tau (based on the sorority of the same name), whose members held meetings and earned badges.
-In 1880, after finishing boarding school, Juliette took painting lessons in New York, with teachers including Robert Walter Weir, a prominent landscape painter.
+In 1880, after finishing boarding school, she took painting lessons in New York, with teachers including Robert Walter Weir, a prominent landscape painter.

 Personal life

 Marriage

-After the death of her sister Alice, in 1880, Juliette relocated to Savannah to take over household duties while her mother grieved.
+After the death of her sister Alice, in 1880, Gordon relocated to Savannah to take over household duties while her mother grieved.
 During this period, she met William Mackay Low, the son of a family friend, and they began courting in secret.
-William left Savannah to study at the University of Oxford, and they didn't meet again until almost three years later, in 1884.
-Juliette had traveled to Europe in the interim and learned several new skills, including shorthand, bareback riding, and hunting partridge.
+William left Savannah to study at the University of Oxford, and they did not meet again until almost three years later, in 1884.
+Gordon had traveled to Europe in the interim and learned several new skills, including shorthand, bareback riding, and hunting partridge.
 In late 1885, William proposed marriage.

-The Lows' wedding in Savannah on December 21, 1886 coincided with her parents' wedding anniversary.
+The Lows' wedding in Savannah on December 21, 1886, coincided with her parents' wedding anniversary.
 The couple honeymooned at St. Catherines Island near Savannah.
 Then they leased property in London and Scotland, spending the social season in London and the hunting season in Scotland.
-They spent much of their first two years of marriage apart, due to her medical problems and his long hunting trips and gambling.
+They spent much of their first two years of marriage apart, due to Juliette's medical problems and William's long hunting trips and gambling.
 The long separations, combined with her inability to bear children strained their relationship.

-Juliette Gordon Low often painted, but also learned woodworking and metalworking.
+Low often painted, but also learned woodworking and metalworking.
 She even designed and built iron gates for her home in Warwickshire.
-As a host, she held parties and events at the house and also received visits from such illustrious guests as her husband's friend Albert Edward, the Prince of Wales and the writer Rudyard Kipling, whose wife was related to her mother.
+As a hostess, she held parties and events at the house and also received visits from such illustrious guests as her husband's friend Albert Edward, the Prince of Wales, and the writer Rudyard Kipling, whose wife was related to her mother.
 Despite her husband's opposition, she devoted time to charity work, including regular visits to a woman with leprosy; she also fed and cared for the poor in a nearby village, and joined the local nursing association.